 Also known as the one-bite rule, it means showing the dog bit or attacked someone else before.
 Connecting it to a dangerous, aggressive breed helps as well.
 If you succeed, your case is half-won.
 However, gathering the necessary evidence will not be easy.
 It means digging up records to find previous complaints about the same animal.
 It is better to leave the investigation to an experienced lawyer.

-The good news is that, as all dog attack lawyers know, vicious animals are not welcome in Falls Church.
+The good news is that, as our dog attack lawyer knows, vicious animals are not welcome in Falls Church.
 A local ordinance makes it illegal to keep vicious animals in town.
 Owners should take special measures to secure and isolate the animal on their premises.

 Sometimes, dogs attack people in response to the person’s actions.
 If you did something to provoke the attack, you should not expect any compensation.
 Common examples of justified provocation are: